The Geekiest Sentence I Read Today

 And one last thing: The vehicle brand above is now the property of an obscure Chinese company.
 Will they still be adorned with all those ultra-patriotic bumper stickers?

 This entry was posted on Tuesday, June 2nd, 2009 at 4:53 pm and is filed under Traffic Wonkery.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.